sawcce/askyart/readme.md

 # ASKYART

-Simple program to transfor pictures into ascii art
+Simple program to transform pictures into ascii art

 # Status